GabeScott/standard-works-vault/General Conference/2000 April - A Time of New Beginnings.md

 # A Time of New Beginnings

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the April session of the 2000 General Conference*

+>*Let us take a little time to meditate, to think of what we can do to improve our lives and to become better examples of what a Latter-day Saint should be.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2000/04/a-time-of-new-beginnings?lang=eng)